-Exhibitors are not allowed to use the APA logo and APA convention art in any public or private promotional materials.
-In addition, the Walter E. Washington Convention Center logo may not be used in any public or private promotional materials without written consent.
-The Walter E. Washington Convention Center maintains a library of Walter E. Washington Convention Center images for promotional and marketing materials.
-Use of these photos is permitted only upon agreement to credit both the photographer and the Walter E. Washington Convention Center.
+Exhibitors are not allowed to use the APA logo and APA Convention art in any public or private promotional materials.
+In addition, the Metro Toronto Convention Centre (MTCC) logo may not be used in any public or private promotional materials, without written consent.
+MTCC maintains a library of images for promotional and marketing materials.
+Use of these photos is permitted only upon agreement to credit both the photographer and MTCC.

 Helium balloons and helium tanks are prohibited in the APA exhibit hall.

-Glitter, confetti, stickers or decals may not be used in connection with any exhibit in the APA exhibit hall, or used for any purpose within the Walter E. Washington Convention Center.
+Glitter, confetti, stickers or decals may not be used in connection with any exhibit in the APA exhibit hall, or used for any purpose within the Metro Toronto Convention Centre.

-All decorations, drapes, signs, banners, acoustical materials, plastic cloth or similar decorative materials used in exhibit construction must be flame-retardant and must meet current fire regulations.
+All decorations, drapes, signs, banners, acoustical materials, plastic cloth, or similar decorative materials used in exhibit construction must be flame retardant and must meet current fire regulations.
 All table coverings, fabric walls, paper, or any decorative material must be flame-retardant to the satisfaction of the Toronto Fire Department.
 The Metro Toronto Convention Centre rigorously enforces this regulation, and may field flame test any questionable materials.
 Helium tanks are also prohibited.

-Literature on display shall be limited to reasonable quantities (a one-day supply).
+Literature on display shall be limited to reasonable quantities (a one day supply).
 Reserve supplies shall be kept in closed containers and stored in a neat and compact manner free and clear of electrical cables or junction boxes.
 Storage of any kind is prohibited behind back drapes, display walls, or inside the display area.
-All cartons, crates, containers, packing materials, etc., that are necessary for repacking will need to be tagged with an "Empty" sticker for removal from the show floor.
-Information concerning accessible storage onsite will be included in the Online Exhibitor Service Kit available in May.
+All cartons, crates, containers, packing materials, etc. which are necessary for repacking will need to be tagged with an "Empty" sticker for removal from the show floor.
+Information concerning accessible storage onsite will be included in the Exhibitor Service Kits available in May.